A woman sitting at a table looking at statements

 What is a Billing Statement?

-• Transactions that occurred in that month
+• Transactions that occurred during the month

 • Minimum payments required for the month

-• Total interest charged in that month
+• Total interest charged during the month

 • Payment due date

-• Date of billing cycle
+• Date of the billing cycle

 • Client’s previous balance